Srinoid/photo-picker-plus-android/PhotoPickerPlusTutorial/README.md

     }
 </code></pre>

-PhotoActivityIntentWrapper encapsulates a couple of different information available for the selected image.
-Keep in mind that some of that additional info might be null depending of its availability.
-Also the different paths inside the Media model can point to the same location if there are no additional sizes available.
+PhotoActivityIntentWrapper encapsulates different information available for the selected image.
+Some of that additional info might be null depending of its availability.
+Different paths inside Media model can point to the same location if there are no additional sizes available.